 His academic pursuits began to center on ecogeomorphology during his time at Wheaton College, where he majored in Environmental Science and minored in Geology.
 Field courses in the Black Hills and plant stress/drought research at the University of Arizona’s Biosphere 2 facility defined the ecological aspects of his interests while geology courses and a study of Hack’s Law in the Driftless Area inspired the geomorphology facet.
 Alec envisions a vocation centered around river and watershed restoration.

 Hobbies: Fly fishing, ultimate, birding, camping, and canoeing

-Ryan is a Masters student whose research interests include the applications of GIS and Remote Sensing in assessing the human impacts on watershed quality, river restoration, and vegetation – water interactions.
-His Master’s thesis will investigate watershed characteristics in respect to fish habitat at the riverscape scale using GIS, remote sensing, and field surveys as his primary research tools.
-Ryan also holds a 50% Research Assistantship at the USACE Construction Engineering Research Laboratory (CERL) in Champaign, IL.
+Ryan is a former Masters student whose research interests include the applications of GIS and Remote Sensing in assessing the human impacts on watershed quality, river restoration, and vegetation – water interactions.
+His Master’s thesis research investigated watershed characteristics in respect to fish habitat at the riverscape scale using GIS, remote sensing, and field surveys as his primary research tools.
+Ryan also held a 50% Research Assistantship at the USACE Construction Engineering Research Laboratory (CERL) in Champaign, IL.